Jbachtiger/ci-pp5-gamer-verse/README.md

 1. Locate the repository you wish to clone https://github.com/Jbachtiger/ci-pp5-gamer-verse
 2. Click the arrow on the 'Code' button at the top of the list of files
-3. Select the clone by https and copy the URL using the provided clipboard
+3. Select the clone by HTTPS and copy the URL using the provided clipboard
 4. Navigate to your chosen code editor and within the terminal change the directory to the location your to clone the repository to
-5. Type 'git clone' and paste the https link you copied from GitHub
+5. Type 'git clone' and paste the HTTPS link you copied from GitHub
 6. Press enter and git will clone the repository to your local machine

 ## Credits